Teddy Sharman-Lowe: Loans to non-league clubs

+Loan to Doncaster Rovers

 On 24 May 2024, Sharman-Lowe signed a new one-year deal with Chelsea, with an option for a further season.
 He was later sent on loan to League Two club Doncaster Rovers for the 2024–25 season.

+On 12 January 2025, Sharman-Lowe helped Doncaster to a memorable third-round victory over Hull City at the MKM Stadium.
+After a 1–1 draw in normal and extra time, he played a significant role in the ensuing penalty shootout, making a crucial save that contributed to Doncaster’s progression to the next round.

+On 26 April 2025, Sharman-Lowe saved a late penalty from Tyreik Wright in a 2–1 win over Bradford City that confirmed Doncaster’s promotion to League One with one game remaining.
+He played every league minute as Doncaster finished the season as champions of EFL League Two, securing promotion to EFL League One.
+His performance was praised as a key contribution to the club’s return to the third tier.

+Loan to Bolton Wanderers

 On 20 June 2025, Sharman-Lowe signed a two-year contract with Chelsea and joined League One side Bolton Wanderers on a season-long loan deal.
+On 14 January 2026, Sharman-Lowe was recalled by Chelsea.

 International career

 In February 2020, Sharman-Lowe was selected by the England U-17 team and made two appearances at that level.

 On 2 September 2021, Sharman-Lowe made his debut for the England U-19s during a 2–0 victory over Italy at St. George's Park.

 On 17 June 2022, Sharman-Lowe was included in the England U-19 squad for the 2022 UEFA European Under-19 Championship.
 England won the tournament with a 3–1 extra time victory over Israel on 1 July 2022.

 On 10 May 2023, Sharman-Lowe was included in the England squad for the 2023 FIFA U-20 World Cup.
 He made his U20 debut during the 0–0 draw with Iraq on 28 May 2023.

 On 24 March 2025, Sharman-Lowe made his England U21 debut as a half-time substitute for James Beadle at The Hawthorns during a 4–2 win against Portugal.